-Hutchinson said he chose these three artists because of how they formed a kind of historical chain, connecting the '60s, '70s and '80s.
-Each of these three men, according to Hutchinson, were believers in living their art and were obsessed with dreaming up ideas about space and the future.
+Hutchison said he chose these three artists because of how they formed a kind of historical chain, connecting the '60s, '70s and '80s.
+Each of these three men, according to Hutchison, were believers in living their art and were obsessed with dreaming up ideas about space and the future.

 Watching these three films back to back, you get a sense of that evolution of space: the seductive yet cold clique-ish world of the Factory; Bowie’s cosmic cult of personality, where one man’s sound and vision is too massive to be contained by a single planet; and finally Scharf’s cavern, where there are no people at all, the ultimate party chamber with no one left to party inside it.